Geoffrey Chaucer: Career

-On 12 July 1389, Chaucer was appointed the clerk of the king's works, a sort of foreman organising most of the king's building projects.
-No major works were begun during his tenure, but he did conduct repairs on Westminster Palace, St. George's Chapel, Windsor, continued building the wharf at the Tower of London, and built the stands for a tournament held in 1390.
-It may have been a difficult job, but it paid well: two shillings a day, more than three times his salary as a comptroller.
-Chaucer was also appointed keeper of the lodge at the King's park in Feckenham Forest in Worcestershire, which was a largely honorary appointment.
+On 12 July 1389 Chaucer was appointed the clerk of the king's works, a sort of foreman organising most of the king's building projects.
+No major works were begun during his tenure, but he did conduct repairs on Westminster Palace, St George's Chapel, Windsor, continued building the wharf at the Tower of London and built the stands for a tournament held in 1390.
+It may have been a difficult job, but it paid two shillings a day, more than three times his salary as a comptroller.
+Chaucer was also appointed keeper of the lodge at the King's Park in Feckenham Forest in Worcestershire, which was a largely honorary appointment.

 Later life

 In September 1390, records say that Chaucer was robbed and possibly injured while conducting the business, and he stopped working in this capacity on 17 June 1391.
 He began as Deputy Forester in the royal forest of Petherton Park in North Petherton, Somerset on 22 June.
-This was no sinecure, with maintenance an important part of the job, although there were many opportunities to derive profit.
+It involved administering an area which included moorland, cultivated fields, villages and a forest.